Ejen Ali The Movie 2

-Ejen Ali The Movie 2 (abbreviated as EATM2, also subtitled Misi: SATRIA) is a Malaysian animated action-spy film directed by Usamah Zaid Yasin, that premiered on May 22, 2025.
-The movie focuses on Ali's struggle with the emergence of the SATRIA armored suit and the character Neonimus.
+Ejen Ali The Movie 2 (abbreviated as EATM2, also subtitled Misi: SATRIA) is a Malaysian animated spy-fi action film directed by Usamah Zaid Yasin, that premiered on May 22, 2025.
+The movie focuses on Ali's struggle with the emergence of the artificially intelligent S.A.T.R.I.A. armored suit and former M.A.T.A.
+Academy student Neonimus.

 It is the second film produced by WAU Animation after Ejen Ali The Movie (2019).
 It is a continuation of the third season of the Ejen Ali series.
-Ejen Ali The Movie 2 has grossed RM55.1 million by June 2025, and became the highest-ever grossing animated film in Malaysia.
+Ejen Ali The Movie 2 has grossed RM55.1 million by June 2025, and became the second highest grossing animated film in Malaysia.